blackpuppy/docs/en/core-libraries/helpers/js.rst

 .. note::

-    It is not possible to declare a javascript engine inside a custom helper.
+    It is not possible to declare a JavaScript engine inside a custom helper.
 Doing that will have no effect.

-If you are willing to use an other javascript engine than the default, do the helper setup in your controller as follows::
+If you are willing to use an other JavaScript engine than the default, do the helper setup in your controller as follows::

     public $helpers = array(